 Creating a Reusable Block in WordPress Editor

-In WordPress Gutenberg editor, every block is independent editable elements.
+In the WordPress Gutenberg editor, every block is independent of editable elements.
 You can just add content to these elements and can save them to reuse in the future.

 To create a reusable block, navigate to the WP Admin Dashboard > Posts or Pages > Add New.

 In this example, we will create a reusable paragraph block.
 So, select the paragraph block: